Why fulvic acid is fundamental to health

 Of course, this doesn’t work with processed “junk” foods, which trick your system with chemically engineered tastes.
 Processed foods, in effect, “steal” good nutrients from your body: they displace better foods from your diet and require extra effort to process through your body.

-Sugar is not among the recommended foods.
-Its recent rationing will not provoke a hardship, for sugar supplies nothing in nutrition but calories, and the vitamins provided by other foods are sapped by sugar to liberate these calories.
+Sugar is not among the recommended foods…. for sugar supplies nothing in nutrition but calories, and the vitamins provided by other foods are sapped by sugar to liberate these calories.
 (Wilder—Handbook of Nutrition)*

 Simply put, the sugar we know today is a highly concentrated byproduct of the original plants from which it comes.
 It is closer to a drug than a food.
 It promises much and demands more.
 Devoid of any accompanying fiber or nutrients, the sheer flood of pure crystalline sugar overwhelms our metabolic processes.
 (The average person consumes 800 calories of sugar daily.
 On a 2,000 calorie/day diet, that represents 40% displacement of actual food.)
 B-vitamins and phosphates, necessary for the mitigation of stress and production of energy, are used up in its digestion.
 Sugar contributes nothing to the transaction but a short burst of energy, then nothing more.
 The body has no choice but to store the excess calories as fat as actual energy becomes more depleted.